AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 4.md

 ---
 # Alluvial Fans
 Rivers from mountains, which bring eroded material with them and sediment them outside of the mountains where the flow velocity is lower.
 We see a layered system which comes to be due to sometimes there being more snow than other times, meaning that sometimes the amount of deposited sand is larger than other times.
-So it gradually goes from a good aquifer to an aquitard to an aquiclude
+So it gradually goes from a good aquifer to an aquitard to an aquiclude.

+We often see seepage due to the groundwater not being able to continue any further.

+Alluvial fans are often good sources of drinking water

+---
+# Limestone Areas
+Chalk for poorly consolidated, limestone for highly consolidated.
+Chalk is therefore relatively young and limestone relatively old.

+For karstification, we need
+- A rain surplus
+- CO2 (produced by plants in the root zone)
+- De-calcified cover layer (otherwise the chemical reaction occurs in this top layer)